arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/delete_multiple_documents.md

 precondition that the actual revision of the removed document in the collection is the specified one.

-The body of the response is an array of the same length as the input array.
+If the *silent* option is not set, the body of the response is an array of the same length as the input array.
 For each input selector, the output contains a JSON object with the information about the outcome of the operation.
 If no error occurred, an object is built in which the attribute *_id* contains the known *document-id* of the removed document, *_key* contains